Stagecoach Ballroom

 Stagecoach Ballroom is one of the oldest night club, dancehall, ballroom, and/or honky-tonk venues in the state of Texas.
 The Stagecoach Ballroom is known for its commitment to country music and ballroom dancing.

 Since 1961, the Stagecoach Ballroom has been under the ownership of two families and survived three locations.
-The current location at 2516 E. Belknap, Fort Worth, Texas, was its third and it has been at that address since 1967.
+The current location at 2516 E Belknap St, Fort Worth, Texas, was its third and it has been at that address since 1967.